-D2.Eco.3.9-12.
+Students will be able to independently use the eir learning to D2.Eco.3.9-12.
 Analyze the ways in which incentives influence what is produced and distributed in a market system.
 CEE #2: Effective decision making requires comparing the additional costs of alternatives with the additional benefits.
-Many choices involve doing a little more or a little less of something: few choices are "all or nothing" decisions.

-CCSS ELA RH 11-12.7 Integrate and evaluate multiple sources of information presented in diverse formats and media (e.g., visually, quantitatively, as well as in words) in order to address a question or solve a problem.

-Students will be able to independently use their learning to...

-1. Calculate the true costs of bringing a product to market.

-UNDERSTANDINGS Students will understand that...

-1. Producers must take into account many types of costs.

-Meaning ESSENTIAL QUESTIONS Students will keep considering...

-1. What can determine if a firm is economically successful?

-- explicit and implicit costs

-- fixed and variable costs

-- total, average and marginal costs

-- normal profit, accounting profit and economic profit

-- law of diminishing returns

-- economies of scale

-- diseconomies of scale

-- returns to scale

-- Giving examples of explicit and implicit costs. - Differentiating among normal profit, accounting profit and economic profit. - Explaining the relationship between the law of diminishing returns and a firm's short-run production costs. - Making distinctions between fixed and variable costs and among total, average and marginal costs. - Calculating and constructing cost curves and explaining how they shift. - Describing the link between a firm's size and its average costs in the long run. - Describing economies and diseconomies of scale and returns to scale.
+Many choices involve doing a little more or a little less of something: l N leaning few choices are "all or nothing" decisions.
+UNDERSTANDINGS Students will understand that ESSENTIAL QUESTIONS Students will keep considering CCSS ELA RH 11-12.7 Integrate and evaluate multiple sources of information presented in diverse Producers must take into account many types of costs.
+What can determine if a firm is economically successful? • Ac quisition formats and media (e.g., visually, quantitatively, as well as in words) in order to address a question or solve a problem.
+Students will know explicit and implicit costs fixed and variable costs total, average and marginal costs normal profit, accounting profit and economic profit law of diminishing returns economies of scale diseconomies of scale returns to scale Students will be skilled at Giving examples of explicit and implicit costs.
+Differentiating among normal profit, accounting profit and economic profit.
+Explaining the relationship between the law of diminishing returns and a firm's short-run production costs.
+Making distinctions between fixed and variable costs and among total, average and marginal costs.
+Calculating and constructing cost curves and explaining how they shift.
+Describing the link between a firm's size and its average costs in the long run.
+Describing economies and diseconomies

-Stage 2 2 - Evidence Code Evaluative Criteria Assessment Evidence PERFORMANCE TASK(S): Students will show that they really understand evidence of All of the costs included in bringing a product or service to market.
-T, M, A Teacher created rubric A. Thanksgiving Dinner for Ten Goal: Inform potential investors and dinner guests about how you are able to prepare an amazing Thanksgiving dinner for 10 and keep your costs lower than your competitors.
+Stage 2 - Evidence Code Evaluative Criteria Assessment Evidence PERFORMANCE TASK(S): Students will show that they really understand evidence of All of the costs included in bringing a product or service to market. Т, М, А Teacher created rubric A. Thanksgiving Dinner for Ten Goal: Inform potential investors and dinner guests about how you are able to prepare an amazing Thanksgiving dinner for 10 and keep your costs lower than your competitors.
 Role: Producers (shoppers, cooks, servers) of a Thanksgiving meal for ten.
 Audience: Potential investors and dinner guests.
 Situation: Students need to shop for, prepare, and serve an appetizing Thanksgiving dinner for ten for the least cost among their competitors.
 Product and Purpose: Each group submits a written prospectus that includes all costs (fixed, variable, explicit, implicit) and a menu for a Thanksgiving dinner for ten which is both lower cost and most appetizing.
 Standards/criteria for success: Student groups account for all costs (including estimates for implicit costs) and make appetizing menu choices that set them apart from their competitors.